connectedway/OpenFiles/LINUX.md

 $ git submodule update of_smb of_smb_fs of_smb_client of_security \
 of_smb_browser
 ```

+If you've been good to puppies, you will successfully have access to the
+private repos.

 NOTE: There is a separate readme if you wish to include the JNI support or
 the smb server support.